Why employee recognition is so important – and how you can start doing it

 You can spontaneously praise people – this is highly effective.
 To many employees, receiving sincere thanks is more important than receiving something tangible.
 Employees enjoy recognition through personal, written, electronic and public praise from those they respect at work, given in a timely, specific and sincere way.

-This day-to-day recognition is the most important type of recognition.
+This day-to-day recognition is the most important.
 Day-to-day recognition brings the benefit of immediate and powerful reinforcement of desired behavior and sets an example to other employees of desired behavior that aligns with organizational objectives.
 It gives individuals and teams at all levels the opportunity to recognize good work by other employees and teams, and it also gives the opportunity for them to be recognized on the spot for their own good work.

 Even if you aren’t a manager, you can be alert for opportunities to recognize others and take the initiative to do something.
 You can nudge your manager to do more of it and to encourage it in other departments.